Phylogenetics-Brown-BIOL1425/phylogeneticbiology/analyses/siphonophore_16s/README.md

 specialization.
 Systematic Biology 54:916-935.
 [doi:10.1080/10635150500354837](http://dx.doi.org/10.1080/10635150500354837)

+This tutorial assumes that you are familiar with logging onto a remote computer, transferring files, and the basics of working at the command line.
+If this is not the case, take a look at [Haddock and Dunn](http://practicalcomputing.org) chapters 4-5 and chapter 20 pages 383-396.

 The instructions below are all you need to complete the analysis.
-The files that are generated are included in this folder so that you can compare them to your results and try later steps if there is anything that doesn't work.
+The files that you will generate are included in this folder so that you can compare them to your results and try later steps if there is anything that doesn't work.

 ## Implementing the analysis